 A small percentage of the population suffers from central sleep apnea, brought on by mixed communications within the central nervous system.
 Obstructive sleep apnea (OSA) is far more common and occurs when lying down.
 While in this position, the muscles in the throat relax, causing the tongue, tonsils and soft palate to gently move downward, making your airway narrow.
 Sometimes, it narrows so much that it briefly closes off completely, interrupting breathing and reducing the level of oxygen in the blood.

-Here you will find a wide array of information related to sleep apnea, treatments, and more.
+Here you will find a wide array of information related to sleep apnea, including symptoms, risk factors, tests, treatments, and more.

 Sleep apnea occurs when there are brief pauses in breathing during sleep, often associated with a partial or complete blockage within the throat.
 This happens when you lie down to sleep and the muscles in your throat relax.
 This may lead to a shift in the tongue or soft palate, causing your airway to narrow so much that it briefly closes off completely.
 A disruption in your breathing can then reduces the level of oxygen in the blood.